 The 7 Worst Job Search Hoops

-As recruiters, we do our best to help our candidates, but sometimes we are forced to stand by as circumstances try their patience and test their resolve.
+As recruiters, we do our best to help our candidates, but sometimes we are forced to stand by as circumstances try patience and test resolve.

 The market is currently turning in the candidates favour and while companies may have had the leisure of considered deliberation during the recession when there were plenty of candidates to choose from, now things are changing.